Background Image Alternative Text:

 Custer Dairy Processing Plant

 The Custer Dairy Processing Plant is a unit of the Mississippi Agricultural and Forestry Experiment Station and is located in the Herzer Building on the campus of Mississippi State University.
-The plant is a teaching and research laboratory for students studying dairy foods at Mississippi State University.
-The facility houses some of the most modern equipment available.
-The cheese operation is a by-product of the research program.
-The plant also offers educational opportunities for students in the College of Agriculture and Life Sciences.
-In addition to cheese, the dairy-processing plant manufactures all the fluid milk products, ice cream and butter that are used on the MSU campus and serves as one of the University's unique public relations venues.
+The plant is a teaching and research laboratory for students studying dairy foods.
+The cheese operation is a by-product of the research and teaching program.
+In addition to cheese, the dairy-processing plant manufactures all the fluid milk products, ice cream and butter that are used on the MSU campus and serves as one of the University's unique venues.

 Visit the Custer Dairy Processing Plant web page